 Mechanical fixed or adjustable sights are permitted.
 Factory or aftermarket mechanical duty sights, including luminescent and fiber optic sights, are permissible.

 Magazine tube may be factory original or aftermarket.
-Tubes may not extend more than ¾ of an inch past the end of the barrel muzzle.
-Magazine tubes may hold no more than 8 rounds.
+Tubes may not extend more than ¾ of an inch past the end of the barrel’s muzzle.
+Magazine tubes may hold no more than 8 rounds with the maximum number of rounds in a shotgun at any time being 9 rounds.
+Rounds may NOT be “ghost loaded,” staged on the shell carrier, or otherwise placed between the magazine tube and the bolt/chamber.
+They must be loaded into the magazine tube or into the chamber.
+After loading as instructed by the Range Officer, no additional rounds may be loaded until at least one designated Threat Target has been engaged.
 Loading may be further restricted by course of fire instructions.
-Rounds may NOT be “loaded” or staged on the shell carrier.
-They must be loaded into the magazine tube or into the chamber.

 Patrol & Tactical Division Rifles

-Commercially manufactured rifles primarily marketed to law enforcement agencies for use as a duty rifle for law enforcement uniformed patrol.
-Any action type - Bolt, Semi-Automatic, Lever Action, Pump, etc. Competitors legally possessing select-fire rifles, short barreled select-fire rifles, or pistol caliber select-fire carbines may use them in TPC matches but they may not be used in full auto mode.
+Commercially manufactured rifles primarily marketed to law enforcement agencies for use as a Duty Rifle for law enforcement uniformed patrol.
+Any action type - Bolt, Semi-Automatic, Lever Action, Pump, etc. Competitors legally possessing select-fire rifles, short barreled rifles, or pistol caliber carbines may use them in TPC matches but they may not be used in full auto mode.
+AR Pistols cannot be used as rifles or carbines.
+No external modifications may be made except as specifically allowed in these Standards.

-Minimum caliber of .223 / 5.56mm.
-Competitor may use a pistol caliber carbine in rifle courses (9mm or larger & FN 5.7 allowed).
-Match Director may limit maximum caliber due to range restrictions, steel target limitations, etc.
+Minimum rifle caliber of .223 / 5.56mm.
+For competitors using a law enforcement pistol caliber carbine in rifle courses the minimum is 9mm and FN 5.7.
+The Match Director may limit maximum caliber due to range restrictions, steel target limitations, etc.

 Barrel length may not exceed 20 inches.
-Factory installed or aftermarket Flash Hiders and Muzzle Brakes that meet original factory design/specifications for that model, such as a standard M16/AR15 with A2 flash hider, are permitted and considered part of the barrel when measuring barrel length.
+Factory installed or aftermarket military and law enforcement marketed Flash Hiders and Muzzle Brakes are permitted and considered part of the barrel when measuring barrel length.
 In no case will the device diameter exceed 0.95 inches or 2.75 inches in length.
 When measured, attachment levers or clamps, such as for a suppressor, are not included in the overall measurement.
-SIZE EXCEPTION: Flash Suppressors mounted on Short Barreled Rifles that are designed to reduce side blast to protect nearby personnel during entry work, such as the Noveske KX3, may have a larger diameter.
-Competitors should contact NRA LE Staff to check on such devices.
+Size Exception: Muzzle devices that have no side ports, cuts, or other openings that are designed to eliminate side blast and direct gas forward to protect nearby personnel during entry work, such as the Noveske KX3, Troy Claymore, Griffin Armament QD Blast Shield and Hera Arms Linear Compensator may have a larger diameter.
+Competitors should contact NRA LE Staff to check on all such devices.
 Sound Suppressors: May not be used due to inconsistent recording by Shot Timers.

 Patrol Division Mechanical fixed or adjustable sights are permitted.
 Factory or aftermarket iron sights, night sights, or fiber optic sights are permissible.

 Tactical Division Rifle may be equipped with one optical sight.
 Sight may be a telescopic, red dot, or holographic type sight.
 Flip up magnifier devices in line with the optic that have NO aiming reticle are allowed and count as part of the optic it is being used with.
-Once the match starts, if the rifle is equipped with a magnifier it must remain on the rifle throughout the entire match, whether it is used or not.
-Rifle may also be equipped with co-witnessed back up iron sights but they must be in-line with the optic and cannot be side mounted, etc.
+The magnifier must be attached to the rifle during the entire match and cannot be removed and reattached from course to course, whether it is used or not.
+Rifle may also be equipped with co-witnessed rail mounted two piece back up front and rear iron sight.
+These sights can be mounted in-line with the optic or angle mounted, such as the Diamondhead D-45 off-set swing out sight, Knight’s Armament 45° Offset Rail Micro Folding Sight, or Magpul MBUS Pro Offset Sight.
+These sights must be in the lowered position on the Start Signal.

 The NRA Law Enforcement Division offers a complete police shooting program to police departments and law enforcement agencies to encourage patrol officers to gain more experience, training and time on the range using their duty firearms.